© 2026 Wellness Project™

 "Has my muscle mass changed since I started strength training three months ago?" pulls the muscle mass series from your Body+ or Body Cardio scale alongside your logged workout history to answer with an actual delta, not a guess.
 If that question is the one you actually care about, the AI Strength Training Plan guide covers how the same coaching layer builds and adjusts a program around what your logged sets and Withings body composition numbers are actually showing.

-"How has my blood pressure trended over the last month?" returns the actual movement in your systolic and diastolic numbers, called out against your own typical range rather than a population-wide guideline.
+"How has my sleep score trended over the last month?" returns the actual movement in your nightly score, called out against your own typical range rather than a population-wide guideline.

-"Is my blood pressure higher on days I train hard versus rest days?" and "Do my morning readings run different from my evening readings?" both require joining Withings readings against training load or time of day, which is exactly the kind of cross-domain question a single-metric app view isn't built to answer but a unified history handles directly.
+"Is my sleep worse on days I train hard versus rest days?" and "Does my overnight resting heart rate run higher after a heavy training week?"both require joining Withings sleep readings against training load, which is exactly the kind of cross-domain question a single-metric app view isn't built to answer but a unified history handles directly.

-"Are my recent blood pressure readings outside my normal range?" should get an answer anchored to your own logged history, not a generic clinical cutoff, and if there simply isn't enough logged data yet to say anything meaningful, the honest answer is that there isn't enough history, not a guess dressed up as one.
+"Are my recent sleep stages outside my normal range?" should get an answer anchored to your own logged history, not a generic clinical cutoff, and if there simply isn't enough logged data yet to say anything meaningful, the honest answer is that there isn't enough history, not a guess dressed up as one.

 Why ask instead of just opening the Withings app

-The Withings app is built to show one metric on one device at a time: today's weight, or the latest blood pressure reading, viewed in isolation.
-Asking Claude or ChatGPT instead means one thread can hold a weight trend next to what you've logged for meals that same week, or blood pressure next to training load or sleep, without exporting a CSV or switching between apps to line the numbers up yourself.
+The Withings app is built to show one metric on one device at a time: today's weight, or last night's sleep score, viewed in isolation.
+Asking Claude or ChatGPT instead means one thread can hold a weight trend next to what you've logged for meals that same week, or sleep next to training load, without exporting a CSV or switching between apps to line the numbers up yourself.

 If weight loss is the actual goal behind watching that trend line, the same unified history is what the AI Weight Loss Coach draws on, using your Withings readings alongside logged meals and training to adjust targets instead of leaving you to interpret the trend yourself.